Types of housing units

 • A kitchen that is used to cook and prepare food;

-• A bedroom for sleeping in.
+• A bedroom for sleeping in, and,

 Back to top